 Critical angle = Arc sine 0.649 = 40.30 degrees

-That if a ray of light travelling through a diamond strikes the pavilion facets at an angle greater than 24.26 degrees, it will be reflected back within the stone (Total internal reflection).
+That is a ray of light traveling through a diamond strikes the pavilion facets at an angle greater than 24.26 degrees, it will be reflected back within the stone (Total internal reflection).

-If is strikes the pavilion facets at an angle less than 24.26 degrees, it will not be reflected back into the stone.
+If it strikes the pavilion facets at an angle less than 24.26 degrees, it will not be reflected back into the stone.

 To achieve “Total Internal Reflection”, the lapidary must adjust the angles of the crown and pavilion facets so that the majority of the rays meet the interior faces of the pavilion facets at angles, in the normal, which are greater than the critical angle.

 If the angles are wrong, the rays will pass out through the pavilion facets and the stone will appear dark.